 • Tuition, out of state, graduate: $26,210

-• Room and board: $10,964–$13,311 (depending on room type and occupancy)
+• Room and board: $11,082–$13,452 (depending on room type and occupancy)

-ADMISSION REQUIREMENTS: Vary by program
+Admission requirements: Vary by program

-UNDERGRADUATE PROFILE: Incoming first-year students on Uptown Campus boast, on average, an ACT score of 25.7, SAT score of 1163, and high school GPA of 3.58.
+Undergraduate profile: Incoming first-year baccalaureate students have, on average, an ACT score of 25.7, SAT score of 1163, and a high school GPA of 3.63.

+First-year College of Nursing students enter with a mean composite ACT score of 26.9 and a mean high school GPA of 3.82.
 First-year students in the College of Allied Health Sciences have an average composite ACT score of 25.1 and an SAT score of 1087.
 First-year students in the College of Medicine in the Medical Sciences program have an average ACT score of 31, an average SAT score of 1383, and an average high school GPA of 3.8.

-INTERNATIONAL STUDENT SERVICES: Enrollment of international students is up 63% since 2009, due to focus on service, support, and retention.
-Retention of first-year, full-time international baccalaureate students is 93.5%.
-Independent International Student Barometer survey of students at 172 universities ranks UC in the top five “most welcoming” in the US.
+International student services: Enrollment of international students has increased 75% since 2009 due to a focus on service, support, and retention.
+Retention is more than 90% for first-year, full-time international baccalaureate students.
+The 2015 independent International Student Barometer survey of students at 172 universities ranked UC in the top five “most welcoming” in the US.

-APPLICATION DEADLINE: December 1 is the Early Action deadline for admission to selective programs the subsequent fall.
-All applications received before the Early Action deadline are guaranteed to be reviewed.
+Application deadline: December 1 is the Early Action deadline for admission to selective programs the subsequent fall.
+All applications received before that deadline are guaranteed to be reviewed.
 After December 1, programs with space continue to review applications on a rolling basis through March 1.